sgct/sgct-docs/configuration/projection/planarprojection.md

 # Planar Projection
 This projection node describes a projection for the [Viewport](../viewport) that is a flat projection described by simple frustum, which may be asymmetric.
+If you are building a new configuration file and do not know which projection type you should use, this type is probably the right one.

 - `type` **[string = "PlanarProjection"]**

   Defines the type of this projection.
-The value _has_ to be "PlanarProjection"
+The value must be "PlanarProjection"

 - `fov` **[object]**

-  This element describes the field of view used the camera in this planar projection.
+  This object describes the field of view used the camera in this planar projection.
 The angles for the field of view can be provided in two ways.
-Either by providing the up, down, left, and right angles, which enables asymmetric frustums, or alternatively providing horizontal and vertical angles for symmetric frustums.
+Either by providing the `up`, `down`, `left`, and `right` angles, which enables asymmetric frustums, or alternatively providing horizontal (`hfov`) and vertical (`vfov`) angles for symmetric frustums.

   Option 1:
   - `down` **[float]**